Junkyard Dog: World Wrestling Federation (1984–1988)

 In the summer of 1984, Ritter left Mid-South at the peak of his feud with Reed for the World Wrestling Federation (WWF).
 He initially used "Another One Bites the Dust" as his theme on a regular basis and made a habit of interacting with the growing number of young people in attendance, often bringing them into the ring after matches and dancing with them.
 He was eventually given his own theme, "Grab Them Cakes," which he co-sang with Vicki Sue Robinson.

 On March 31, 1985, he wrestled at the inaugural WrestleMania, defeating Intercontinental Champion Greg Valentine by countout, but not winning the title.
 In July, he lost to Don Muraco in the first round of the inaugural King of the Ring tournament.
 On November 7, JYD won The Wrestling Classic tournament by defeating The Iron Sheik, Moondog Spot and Randy Savage by countout in the finals.
 JYD was subsequently involved in feuds with the likes of Adrian Adonis and the Funk Brothers (Dory Funk Jr. and Terry Funk).
 A feud with King of the Ring winner Harley Race led to a match between the two at WrestleMania III on March 29, 1987, where JYD lost and had to bow down to Race per the stipulation.
 He competed in the inaugural Royal Rumble match at the namesake event on January 24, 1988, but was eliminated by Dino Bravo.
-Shortly after a loss to Rick Rude at the inaugural SummerSlam on August 29, he left the WWF.
+Lost to Rick Rude at the inaugural SummerSlam on August 29.
+His last match in the WWF was a tour in Europe on October 16, 1988, when he teamed with Brian Blair lost to Akeem and Harley Race in Rome, Italy.